 4. Tenant Rules And Regulations.
 If not incorporated directly in the lease, provide all written rules and regulations tenants are required to follow.

 5. Contractor Agreements and Estoppels.
-Recurring services provided by contractors should be documented in written agreements, including detailed descriptions of the services provided and their costs.
+Recurring services provided by contractors that will continue after ownership has been transferred to the buyer should be documented in written agreements, including detailed descriptions of the services provided and their costs.
 An estoppal similar to the form prepared for each tenant should be used to confirm the contract and payment status of each service provider.

 6. Warranties.
 Provide all warranties and receipts that apply to appliances and systems that sell with the home.